The Internet of Things: what is it, where does it come from, which technologies are involved and how can you use it?

 Table of Contents

 Still, the use of RFID (and along with it, several NFC or “near field communication”, wireless technologies), became popular in areas beyond logistics and supply chain management: from public transport, identification (from pets to people), electronic toll collection (see image), access control and authentication, traffic monitoring, retail to – back then – innovative forms of outdoor advertising.
-That growing usage was, among others, driven by the decreasing cost of RFID tags and increasing standardization.
+That growing usage was, among others, driven by the decreasing cost of RFID tags, increasing standardization and NFC.

 From RFID to the Internet of Things